FrancescoFakhoury/nhl-fantasy-app/README.md

 ## Contributions

-Contributions as previously mentioned is encouraged and I take constructive criticism extremely as.
-I am determined to become a far better coder than I am currently and I am confident that I can learn a lot through helpful contributions and pull requests.
+Contributions as previously mentioned is encouraged and I take constructive criticism extremely well as I am determined to become a far better coder than I am currently and I am confident that I can learn a lot through helpful contributions and pull requests.

 Please contact me if you wish to do so.